Academic Probation and Suspension for Undergraduate Students: Twin Cities, Morris, Rochester

 REASON FOR POLICY

 Units have a responsibility to identify students who are unlikely to earn degrees and terminate their enrollment.
 This practice preserves the resources of the unit and the student.
 Standardizing the eligibility criteria for academic probation and suspension allows for greater understanding and consistent application of probation and suspension across units.
 Students need to have clearly articulated processes for being placed on and removed from probation or suspension.
+This policy implements criteria and requirements for accreditation established by the Higher Learning Commission.

 There are no procedures associated with this policy.